ilios/user-guide/learner-groups/new-learner-group.md

 ## Initial Membership Options

-As shown below, you can choose to add the entire cohort to the new group or leave it empty.
-A learner group title (name) must be a minimum of three characters in length.
+As shown below, you can choose to add the entire cohort to the new group or leave it empty, containing no learners.
+A title (name) must be entered and contain a minimum of three characters in length.

 ![membership options](../images/new_learner_group/membership_options.png)